 Meara Conway is the Sask NDP MLA for Regina Elphinstone-Centre.
 She serves as the Deputy House Leader, as well as the Official Opposition Critic for Social Services, Housing, Community-Based Organizations, Childcare & Early Learning, Francophone Affairs, and Ethics & Democracy.
 Conway was first elected in 2020.

 Meara is a lawyer, activist, and musician with deep roots in Saskatchewan.
 Throughout her career, she has fought for some of Canada’s most vulnerable.
 A public defender with Legal Aid, she was recently named one of Canadian Lawyer’s 25 Most Influential Lawyers of 2019 in recognition of her work fighting for Legal Aid funding and representing those who erected teepees at the Justice for Our Stolen Children camp to protest racism against Indigenous communities in Saskatchewan.

-Meara is also a strong advocate for the Arts and has a Masters of music from McGill, where she won the National Music Competition.
-Motivated by a genuine interest to use the law to fight for fairness, she went on to earn a law degree at McGill.
+Meara is also a strong advocate for the Arts and has a Masters of Music from McGill University, where she won the National Music Competition.
+Motivated by a genuine interest to use the law to fight for fairness, she went on to earn a law degree at McGill University.
 Before returning to Saskatchewan, she worked in Toronto on many important constitutional cases.